 “That’s great,” Elaine says.
 “Is it working?”

-His hands, gripping the bones of the Sun King and the red gemstones, are enveloped by a warm wetness that spreads between his fingers.
+His hands, gripping the bones of the Sun King and the red gemstones, are enveloped by a warm wet feeling that spreads between his fingers.
 Something magical is happening.
 Or possibly that’s just the blood.
 His blood.
-His cut palms throb.
+His cut palms are now throbbing.
 Jake risks a glance over his shoulder.
-“I think it’s working,” he tells the cleric, forcing an optimistic grin onto his face.
+“I think it’s working,” he tells the young cleric, forcing an optimistic grin onto his face.

-Hamfrd, backed against the stone wall by the Guardians, roars and lofts the crown over them to Elaine.
+Hamfrd, backed against the stone wall by the Guardians, roars and lofts the crown over their heads to Elaine.
 She snatches it from the air and is instantly menaced by the two spectral beings.

 She catches Jake’s eye.
 “Are you ready?”

 The cleric tosses the crown to him.

 Jake lets go of the Sun King’s bony hands, turns and catches the crown.